Hinduism in the West: History

-Colonial period
+18th century

+During this time, most British and American writers conceptualized all religions through the taxonomy of Christianity, Judaism, Islam, and Heathens.
+Termed "Hindoo religion," it was subsumed by the blanket label of heathenism.

+Beginning in the 1780s, American merchants took religious items from India along with trade goods.
+For example, the East India Marine Society (EIMS) in Salem, Massachusetts took statues of Rama and Sita for their collection, which represented Hinduism as the "Oriental east."

+19th-20th century

 Swami Vivekananda was a key figure in the introduction of the Indian philosophies of Vedanta and Yoga to the Western world.

 Paramahansa Yogananda founded the Self-Realization Fellowship (SRF) in the United States.

 During the British colonial period, the British substantially influenced Indian society, but India also influenced the western world.
 An early champion of Indian-inspired thought in the West was Arthur Schopenhauer who in the 1850s advocated ethics based on an "Aryan-Vedic theme of spiritual self-conquest", as opposed to the ignorant drive toward earthly utopianism of the superficially this-worldly "Jewish" spirit.

+Ralph Waldo Emerson and Henry David Thoreau turned to translations of the Vedas, Upanishads, Bhagavad Gita, Vishnu Sarma, and Vishnu Purana as an alternative to the main forms of Protestantism present around them.
+However, early engagement between American thinkers and Hindu ideas in the 19th century was also shaped by Orientalism, often reducing the Hindu religion to mystical abstraction or primitive superstition.

+Vivekananda introduced a form of yoga to America that fit Western audience's want for techniques that focused on getting results.

 In the early 20th century, Western occultists influenced by Hinduism include Maximiani Portaz – an advocate of "Aryan Paganism" – who styled herself Savitri Devi and Jakob Wilhelm Hauer, founder of the German Faith Movement.
 It was in this period, and until the 1920s, that the swastika became a ubiquitous symbol of good luck in the West before its association with the Nazi Party became dominant in the 1930s.
 In 1920, Yogananda came to the United States as India's delegate to an International Congress of Religious Liberals convening in Boston; the same year he founded the Self-Realization Fellowship (SRF) to disseminate worldwide his teachings on India's ancient practices and philosophy of Yoga and its tradition of meditation.